h2oai/docs-issues/.github/ISSUE_TEMPLATE/haic-app-issues-requests.md

 ---
-name: "Issue/request fo an application"
+name: "Issue/request for an application"
 about: Create a documentation issue/request for an application in HAIC
 title: "[HAIC-APP]"
 labels: area/documentation, haic-app